gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/edDSA-provider-not-supported-WARN-in-logs.md

 ### Problem

-edDSA ssh key won't working after reinstalling the Git Integration for Jara app.
+edDSA ssh key won't work after reinstalling the Git Integration for Jira app.

 ### Diagnosis

-The Git Integration for Jira (GIJ) app supports repositories connection over SSH using edDSA format.
-However, reinstalling the GIJ app will raise a WARN error in logs:
+The Git Integration for Jira app (GIJ) natively supports repositories connection over SSH using edDSA format.
+However, reinstalling the app will raise a WARN error in logs:

-* Disable GIJ app
+* Disable GIJ app in Manage apps
-* Uninstall GIJ app
+* Uninstall GIJ app in Manage apps
 * Install the same GIJ app version
-* Do a reindex of the same repository
+* Do a reindex of the same SSH repository
 * Error in the logs is seen.
 See below.

 **Error:**